Tframe/travel_app/README.md

 - Traveler travel statistics
 - Discover trip acivities, lodgings, restaurants, or other inspirations
+- Create a bucket list of places to visit
 - Lookup prices for acivities, lodgings, restaurants, flights, or other transportations

 ### Built With